Automatic differentiation in machine learning: a survey: Implementations

 In modern programming languages with polymorphic features, operator overloading provides the most straightforward way of implementing AD, exploiting the capability of redefining elementary operation semantics.

 A popular tool implemented with operator overloading in C++ is ADOL-C \citep{Walther2012}.
-ADOL-C requires the use of AD-enabled types for variables and records arithmetic operators on variables in data structures called ``tapes'', which can subsequently be ``played back'' during reverse mode AD computations.
+ADOL-C requires the use of AD-enabled types for variables, and records arithmetic operations on variables in tape data structures, which can subsequently be ``played back'' during reverse mode AD computations.
 The Mxyzptlk package \citep{Michelotti1990} is another example for C++ capable of computing arbitrary-order partial derivatives via forward propagation.
 The FADBAD++ library \citep{Bendtsen1996} implements AD for C++ using templates and operator overloading.
-For Python, the \emph{ad} package\footnote{\url{http://pythonhosted.org/ad/}} uses operator overloading to compute first- and second-order derivatives, while the newer \emph{autograd} package\footnote{\url{https://github.com/HIPS/autograd}} uses reverse mode AD with support for higher-order derivatives.
+For Python, the \emph{ad} package\footnote{\url{http://pythonhosted.org/ad/}} uses operator overloading to compute first- and second-order derivatives, while the newer autograd package\footnote{\url{https://github.com/HIPS/autograd}} provides forward and reverse mode AD with support for higher-order derivatives.